section-engineering-education/engineering-education/content/articles/how-to-create-a-machine-learning-app-using-the-fastapi-and-deploying-it-to-kubernetes-cluster/index.md

 ### Dockerizing the FastAPI application

-In order to create a docker container, we have to use the following steps.
+To create a docker container, we have to use the following steps.

 1. Create a docker file.
    In your working directory create a DockerFile.